harrye21/skinport-purchase-api/README.md

 USER_API_KEYS=demo_token:1,collector_token:2
 ```

-> **Auth note:** The Bearer token mapping in `USER_API_KEYS` is a simple demo mechanism to authenticate purchases; populate the
-> variable with any `token:userId` pairs you like for local testing.
+> **Auth note:** The Bearer token mapping in `USER_API_KEYS` is a simple demo mechanism to authenticate purchases; populate the variable with any `token:userId` pairs you like for local testing.
 >
-> **Security note:** `SKINPORT_API_URL` must be an `https://` URL pointing to `api.skinport.com`; other hosts are rejected to avoid
-> accidentally proxying requests to untrusted destinations.
+> **Security note:** `SKINPORT_API_URL` must be an `https://` URL pointing to `api.skinport.com`; other hosts are rejected to avoid accidentally proxying requests to untrusted destinations.

-You can also start local dependencies with Docker Compose (PostgreSQL + Redis):
+### 3) Start local services

+Spin up PostgreSQL and Redis with Docker Compose:

 ```bash
 docker compose up -d
 ```

-Use the default credentials from `.env.example`, then apply the schema and seed demo data (the inserts are idempotent thanks to unique constraints on usernames and product names):
+Apply the schema and seed demo data (inserts are idempotent thanks to unique constraints on usernames and product names):

 ```bash
 psql "${DATABASE_URL:-postgres://postgres:postgres@localhost:5432/skinport}" -f schema.sql
 ```

-Run the server in development mode:
+### 4) Run the app

+Development mode:

 ```bash
 npm run dev
 ```

-View interactive API documentation:
+Interactive API docs:

 ```bash
 open http://localhost:3000/docs
 ```

-Build and start:
+Production build:

 ```bash
 npm run build